 The Scottish Government's Framework for Decision Making and proposed route map through and out of the crisis provides a phased approach to easing the restrictions which have been put in place in response to the pandemic.
+In addition there are now further Covid-19 protection levels which can be applied nationally or locally depending on prevalence of the virus across Scotland.
+These local level protections have been developed as part of a new Strategic Framework and can be checked using the Scottish Government's postcode checker.

-The Scottish Government does not give specific dates for transitioning between different phases of the route map but states that decisions will be evidence led and based on meeting particular criteria such as those set by the World Health Organisation (WHO).
-Reviews will be conducted at least every three weeks in order to monitor progress and determine which elements of each phase should be accelerated or decelerated.
-It should also be noted that the proposed transitions may be different to those applied elsewhere in the UK and while some of the guidance referenced in this document currently applies only to England, these have been included to assist with planning and developing practical measures.
+The Scottish Government does not give specific dates for transitioning between different phases of the route map or the protection levels of the new tiered system but states that decisions will be evidence led and based on meeting particular criteria such as those set by the World Health Organisation (WHO).
+Reviews will be conducted regularly in order to monitor progress.

+It should also be noted that the proposed transitions and protection levels may be different to those applied elsewhere in the UK and while some of the guidance referenced in this document currently applies only to England, these have been included to assist with planning and developing practical measures.

-With regard to the key topics of this briefing note, the Scottish Government has provided some details of the possible changes between each phase for particular industries and an indicative illustration of how the route map applies to those who are 'working or running a business' can be found in Appendix A. These general principles will apply both to office-based workplaces and site-based work, both of which are discussed in this document.
+With regard to the key topics of this briefing note, the Scottish Government has provided some details of the possible changes between each phase for particular industries and an indicative illustration of how the route map applies to those who are 'working or running a business' can be found in Appendix A. These general principles will apply both to office-based workplaces and sitebased work, both of which are discussed in this document.

 It is also acknowledged that some roles within the social housing sector will involve a combination of office-based and site-based working and the two sections of this document should therefore be considered together rather than in isolation.

-There are also some key issues and barriers which apply to both elements and indeed wider aspects of restarting services within the social housing sector.
+There are also some key issues and barriers which apply to both elements and indeed wider aspects of re-starting services within the social housing sector.
 For example, the ongoing requirements for physical distancing and hygiene will be applicable to all staff and have implications for the overall organisation.
 Changes to transportation and childcare provisions are also likely to impact staff alongside the requirements of the new test and protect system.

 In responding to all of these changes, employers will need to consider the particular need of individuals and those with protected characteristics in order to ensure an equalities based approach in all decision making.
 Further guidance on how to support staff can be found in the fair work statement published by the Scottish Government and STUC.